azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Shinsuke plans to attack a local group of brigands, only to be beaten to the bunch by the eccentric Tama and Jinka</p>
+<p align="center">Shinsuke plans to attack a local group of brigands, only to be beaten to the bunch by the eccentric Tama and Jinka.
+Impressed by their prowess in battle, Shinsuke becomes determined to follow them, and offers to take them to the brigands' leader.</p>
 </td>
 </tr>
 </table>